 - ½ cup milk or cream

-- ½ tsp each: garlic powder, salt and pepper
+- ½ teaspoon each: garlic powder, salt and pepper

 - In a small saucepan, melt butter over medium heat.
 Add the flour to the pan ad whisk until a roux is formed (about 1 minute)